matutani/nocgen/README.md

 > Power with 3 streams: 46.8 mW
 > Power with 4 streams: 47.2 mW
 > Power with 5 streams: 47.6 mW
-> --> Delta is approx 0.4 mW

-> 0.4 mJ is consumed in 1 sec
+Delta is approx 0.4 mW.
+So, 0.4 mJ is consumed in 1 sec.

 > Frequency: 200 MHz
 > Link utilization: 4/13
 > Flit width: 32 bit